 3. Soften your Skin

-There is a tendency for the skin on feet to be dry, bumpy, and thick.
+There is a tendency for the skin on the feet to be dry, bumpy, and thick.
 Unfortunately, dry skin for runners may result in heel fissures and cause dry skin to bleed and crack.

 The repetitive impact involved in running also may exacerbate the cracks, which can make them prone to becoming infected.